zzb66666666x/CGAPI/README.md

 };
 ```

-Then you can see that, we pass value to shader variables by either a `data_t` or a `std::map` of it.
+You can also see that, we pass value to shader variables by either a `data_t` or a `std::map` of it.
 That way, we can pass different types of data packed in an `union`.
-Also note that the names of members in the union are encoded with a specific pattern `type_var`.
+Also note that the names of members in the union are encoded with a specific pattern: `type_var`.
 With this trick, our parser can easily generate the `set / get` code by concatenating the string for some variable type with the `"_var"`.
 Let's say our shader defines `uniform vec3 lightpos`, our parser can then automatically generate code like below.

 ```C++
 void set_uniform_lightpos(data_t data){